Skip to Content

 Signs Of Fleas

-If you notice an increased scratching and licking by your dog, it is possible that he has fleas.
-Fleas may not only be found on your dog’s body, but they can also be found in areas where your dog frequents.
+If you notice an increased scratching and licking by your dog, he may have fleas.
+Fleas may not only be found on your dog’s body but they can also be found in areas where your dog frequents.

 Flea Control